-TLC Confirms ‘Counting On’ Season 8, Will New Season Include Jill, Jessa & Josh Duggar’s New Baby?
+TLC Confirms ‘Counting On’ Season 8: Will New Season Include Jill, Jessa, & Josh Duggar’s New Baby?

 “You’ll be able to keep following Joe and Kendra’s story when Counting On returns to TLC in Spring 2018,” the website states.

 Josh Duggar is one of the family members not allowed to appear in the series.
-Back in 2015, it was revealed that he molested his four younger sisters, cheated on his wife, Anna Duggar, and had an active account on Ashley Madison, a website that connects married people to have secret affairs.
-This immediately got his family’s popular show, 19 Kids and Counting,canceled.
+Back in 2015, it was revealed that he molested his four younger sisters, cheated on his wife, Anna Duggar, and had an active account on Ashley Madison, a website that helps married people have secret affairs.
+This immediately got his family’s popular show, 19 Kids and Counting, canceled.

 “TLC pulled the plug on 19 Kids following public pressure that erupted when a resurfaced police report from 2006 revealed that Josh had been investigated for child molestation of six people when he was a teen,” reports People Magazine.